poseidonos/poseidonos/README.md

 0     |POSArray   |2021-09-10 16:25:04 +0900 |2021-09-10 16:25:04 +0900 |Unmounted
 ```

-If you want to see the detailed information about the array, specify the array as in the following.
+If you want to see more detailed information about the array, specify the array to the command as follows:

 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli array list --array-name POSArray --unit